-When it comes to vegetables that go with lasagna, you’ll want to opt for things like green beans, broccoli, cauliflower, carrots, asparagus, eggplant, mushrooms, peppers, zucchini, and tomatoes.
+When it comes to vegetables that go with lasagna, you’ll want to opt for things like canned green beans, broccoli, cauliflower, carrots, asparagus, eggplant, mushrooms, peppers, zucchini, and tomatoes.
 All of these vegetables are great when paired with lasagna because they have similar flavors and textures.

 Lasagna is a staple of Italian cuisine, but can also be found on menus all over the world.